luzhangao/fishing/README.md

 # fishing
 A fishing tool for WOW.
-Only for research, not recommended for use on the official.
-This tool doesn't monitor the volume changes.
+It may be used for research and non-commercial purposes only.
+This tool doesn't monitor the volume.
 Instead, it makes decisions by detect the fishing float.